Frauscher Sensor Technology has completed the divestiture to Wabtec Corporation.

 Approx. 263 counting heads

 The Beijing Metro Line 12 is the first metro line that combines Frauscher Advanced Counter FAdC and Railway Signal Safety Protocol Type I (RSSP-I).
-The line is currently under construction and expected to be put into operation at the end of 2024.
+The line (from Sijiqingqiao Station to Dongbabei Station) was placed into full operation on 15 December 2024.

 Furthermore, following the combination of the Frauscher Communication board (COM) and the Railway Signal Safety Protocol (RSSP) that has been implemented successfully in Huangpu Tram T1 of Guangzhou and the Fenghuang Maglev Line in Hunan Province, Line 12 is also the first metro line that uses this proven technology.